vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 controller), but that doesn't make a lot of sense for us to work on, since [`DaemonSet`][daemonset] works for most of the use cases already.

+Note that [`DaemonSet`][daemonset] deployment does require special support at Vector code (a dedicated `kubernetes` source), while a perfectly valid sidecar configuration can be implemented with just a simple `file` source.
+This is another reason why we don't pay as much attention to sidecar model.

 ### Deployment configuration

 It is important that provide a well-thought deployment configuration for the